Lettermullen: Geography and geology

+Culture

 Lettermullen is part of the Gaeltacht (Irish-speaking region of Ireland) and Irish is the most common spoken language.
 Accordingly, its official name is Leitir Mealláin.

-Lettermullen is connected to the islands of Dinish, Furnish, Inisherk and An Crappagh.
+Landmarks

 A very well preserved Signal Station is situated near Golam Head.
 These stations were built all along the Irish coast by the British from 1804 to 1806 to monitor for maritime invasions.

-A picturesque cemetery is situated just south of R374 immediately after you cross the bridge from Gorumna to Lettermullen.
+A picturesque cemetery lies just south of the R374 road immediately after crossing the bridge from Gorumna to Lettermullen.